 - Created a website for Leading Learning, realizing the vision of the standards as a living document.

-- Begun the process of putting the translated version of Leading Learning, L’apprentissage en tête : Principes relatifs à la transition de la bibliothèque scolaire vers le carrefour d’apprentissage au Canada, online.
+- Launched the new website for the translated version of Leading Learning, L’apprentissage en tête : Principes relatifs à la transition de la bibliothèque scolaire vers le carrefour d’apprentissage au Canada, online.

-- Begun the process of establishing a new online journal for school library learning commons research and practice.
+- Began the process of establishing a new online journal for school library learning commons research and practice.